si-bypass-fuzzing/fuzzer/vulns/firefox_force_load/README.md

 We did not test this on Windows, but since the function that misses a security check is in the part of the code that is not OS-specific, Firefox for Windows is probably also effected.

 ## Fix
 The function `void CanonicalBrowsingContext::ReplaceActiveSessionHistoryEntry(SessionHistoryInfo* aInfo)` (`docshell/base/CanonicalBrowsingContext.cpp`) should include a security check, which verifies that `aInfo->mURI` is valid and same-origin to the current URL.
-A content process sending a message that fails this check is probably compromised and should be killed.
+A content process sending a message that fails this check is probably compromised and should be killed.+

 # Appendix